igsl-group/JiraDashboardMigrator/README.md

             * Add gadget to dashboard.
             * Configure gadget.
             * Change dashboard owner.
+- The -dmd switch deletes any dashboards owned by current user.
+It is required to avoid dashboard name clashing.
 - Due to Atlassian not providing a REST API to change dashboard layout, migrated dashboards are stuck using the 2-column layout.
 If the original dashboard is using other layouts, the gadgets will be adjusted to fit into 2-column layout. i.e. 3-column layout will result in the 3rd column becoming a new row.
 - Gadgets that cannot be found in Cloud will be replaced by a spacer gadget.
 The title will indicate the original uri/module key.
 - This will output Dashboard.Map.json and Dashboard.[Timestamp].csv.
 The CSV file contains all the information of the mapping results.